cossacklabs/acra/README.md

 - **automation-friendly**: most of Acra's features were built to be easily configured / automated from configuration automation environment.
 - **limited attack surface**: to compromise Acra-powered app, attacker will need to compromise separate compartmented server, AcraServer, more specifically it's key storage, and the database.

-## License

-Acra is licensed as Apache 2 open source software.

 ## Availability

 * Acra source builds with Go versions 1.2.2, 1.3, 1.3.3, 1.4, 1.4.3, 1.5, 1.5.4, 1.6, 1.6.4, 1.7, 1.7.5, 1.8.